The First Law and Weak Cosmic Censorship for de Sitter Black Holes: Introduction

 In this paper, we apply the covariant phase space formalism to de Sitter black holes.
 By incorporating the concept of ``spatial infinity'' for de Sitter black holes as described above, we are able to formulate the thermodynamic first law, expressed in terms of the Abbott--Deser mass.
+It is worth mentioning that similar analysis within the static coordinates is studied in Refs.~\cite{Urano:2009xn, Banihashemi:2022htw}.
 Additionally, as an application of our first law, we extend the Sorce--Wald formalism to asymptotically de Sitter black holes and confirm that Reissner--Nordstr\"{o}m--de Sitter black holes cannot be overcharged by injecting any energy or charge sources, provided that the null energy condition is satisfied.
 Thus, our results support the weak cosmic censorship conjecture.

 This paper is organized as follows.
 In the next section, we review the covariant phase space formalism with an application to the Einstein--Maxwell system.
 In Sec.~\ref{sec:BHindS}, we explain the definition of ``asymptotic de Sitter spacetime'' and ``spatial infinity''.
 In Sec.~\ref{Sec:firstlaw}, we apply the covariant phase space formalism to asymptotic de Sitter spacetimes and establish the first law for both first and second order perturbations.
 In Sec.~\ref{sec:WCC}, we apply our first law to the thought experiment on the weak cosmic censorship conjecture following the Sorce--Wald formalism and confirm that the Reissner--Nordstr\"{o}m--de Sitter black holes cannot be overcharged.
 The final section is dedicated to the summary and discussion.
 In Appendix \ref{App:GNC}, we present detailed calculations associated with the Gaussian null coordinates \cite{Hollands:2006rj,Hollands:2012sf}.
 In Appendix \ref{App:2nd}, we discuss the relation between our result and an approach based on the thermodynamic second law~\cite{Lin:2022ndf, Lin:2024deg, Wu:2024ucf}.
 We find that our result can be reproduced by requiring the second law for the black hole entropy.
 This contrasts with the findings in Ref.~\cite{Lin:2024deg}, which suggest that the weak cosmic censorship conjecture could be violated when the second law is applied to the total entropy of both the event and cosmological horizons.